Tel: 0333 207 6120

 Premium(s) and any other monies we may hold on your behalf (for example refund premiums and claim cheques received from an insurer) will be held in Trust until such time as they are remitted by us to your insurance company/to you.
 This may be a Statutory or Non-Statutory Trust account operated in accordance with FCA regulations.
 However, some (but not all) of the insurance companies we deal with have agreed to deem any premiums that you pay to us as having been received directly by themselves.
 This improves your protection against financial loss in the event of our insolvency.
 Please note that this is not the case for all the insurance companies we deal with and where this added protection does apply it may only extend to premiums, and not to any claim payment, refund or other monies that we may from time to time hold on your behalf.
 Should such an arrangement be agreed with an insurer(s) we may not hold your funds in Trust because of this added protection.

 Any delay on our part in enforcing any of the rights under these Terms, either in whole or in part, shall not be deemed to be a waiver of such right.
+Without the agreement of the other, neither we nor you may alter these Terms at any time during our appointment (including for the avoidance of doubt during the term of your insurance).
+We reserve the right to make amendments that are required to reflect a change of applicable law or regulation.
+Whenever possible we will provide at least one month’s written notice to you, before any such changes take effect.
 We may freely assign or delegate all or any part of these Terms and/or the services to any third party.
 In the event that we assign or delegate all, or any part, of these Terms to a third party your rights under these Terms will not be adversely affected.

 These Terms and conditions are governed by English Law and we both agree to submit to the non-exclusive jurisdiction of the English courts.

 FJ IDD-TOBL (Consumer) - FCA Version 3.0 Non PCL 01/09/2015